 MARTIN: When did you first comprehend the extent of his intellect?

-But amazingly, the basics of his subject are quite easy to grasp - that's part of what makes them so intriguing, or make the subject so intriguing, is that it arises out of the great simplicity, without understanding it myself when little bit.
+But amazingly, the basics of his subject are quite easy to grasp.
+That's part of what makes them so intriguing - or what make the subject so intriguing, is that it arises out of great simplicity - without understanding it myself one little bit.

 (SOUNDBITE OF LAUGHTER)

 MASTERS: Yes.
 Yes.
-Now this is one of the things that sort of replaced his mathematics.
-And I think this isn't that unusual, I mean for mathematicians who have spent a huge amount of their youth just focusing on nothing but this subject, to feel the need to take on something else.
-And that leads to a loss of concentration on the mathematics and the loss of focus.
+Now, this is one of the things that sort of replaced his mathematics.
+And I think this isn't that unusual - I mean, for mathematicians who have spent a huge amount of their youth just focusing on nothing but this subject, to feel the need to take on something else.
+And that leads to a loss of concentration on the mathematics, and a loss of focus.

-And then in the sort of '80s, at just about the time he when his capacity was peaking - when he was known at the peak of his powers - also he was starting to get more and more politically involved in this.
-And trying to figure out ways where a public transport system could be better run and so on.
+And then in the sort of '80s, at just about the time when his capacity was peaking, when he was known as the peak of his powers, also he was starting to get more and more politically involved in this, and trying to figure out ways where a public transport system could be better run, and so on.
 So this has now become the dominant theme in his life, and he spends far less time on the mathematics.

 MARTIN: I'm trying to think of a sensitive way to ask this.
-But the person that you described, the level of genius, his kind of social awkwardness and obsessions, was Simon ever in therapy for any kind of behavioral disorder?
+But the person that you describe - the level of genius, his kind of social awkwardness and obsessions - was Simon ever in therapy for any kind of behavioral disorder?

 MARTIN: I think it's fair to call Simon a bit of a social misfit.
 And you have a certain attraction to people who live at the fringe.
 Your earlier book, called "Stuart: A Life Backwards," was about a homeless man.
 What is attractive to you about people who are living at the edge this way, of mainstream society?

-MARTIN: I mean it's clear that you developed a friendship with Simon and a sense of compassion.
+MARTIN: ...Simon, and a sense of compassion.
 What did you learn from him?

 He doesn't feel a sense of loss.
 He constantly feels a sense of purpose.
 I think that's magical.
 And I think that, as a thing to take away from Simon, is a great, great treasure.